codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   where:
   * `<my-token>` is required, and is the CLI token you created with the required scopes.
   * `<--dry-run>`is optional.
 When specified, after you answer the configuration prompts, does the following:
       * Saves all the Kubernetes manifests used by the installer locally in the folder `./codefresh_manifests`.
-    * Checks the installation of the Agent. <!--- (ADD to check dry run agent install) should you do anything to complete installation after dry run?-->
+      * Installs the Agent and YAML file describing the runtime.

 1. Reply to the prompts as needed: